 AI Generated Code Debt Is Quietly Turning Your Codebase Into a Graveyard

 Every week, thousands of PRs land in repositories across the industry — bloated, auto-generated, and rubber-stamped by engineers who are too tired to care anymore.
 While velocity metrics look great on paper, ignoring ai generated code debt creates massive architectural rot that quietly metastasizes behind the scenes.
-We are building the legacy code of the future, and were doing it faster than ever before
+We are building the legacy code of the future, and we’re doing it faster than ever before

 TL;DR: Quick Takeaways